Is there a cost to have a designer meet with me initially?

 So with a design I will never need an engineer or architect, correct?

 Wrong!!
 A designer can do items such as structures and certain retaining walls in only concept only.
-A contractor would then assume the liability for the structure in question, which very well may need to be engineered… this would especially include items such at pools, retaining walls of a certain height (depending on the county), decks, larger overhead patio covers and anything tied architecturally into the main residence itself.
-Designers don’t have the liability to do the schematics for drainage, gas, or high voltage electric plans – they can only indicate them on the design.
+A contractor would then assume the liability for the structures in question, which very well may need to be engineered… this would especially include items such at pools, retaining walls of a certain height (depending on the county), decks, larger overhead patio covers and anything tied architecturally into the main residence itself.
+Designers don’t have the liability to do the schematics for drainage, gas, water lines or high voltage electric plans – they can only indicate them on the design.
 Designers can however do lighting and irrigation schematics.

 I just got a few bids based on this design and one seems extremely cheap compared to the others...shouldn't I sign with the cheaper company?